hippylib/hippylibx/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-hIPPYlibx - Inverse Problem PYthon library
+hIPPYlibX - Inverse Problem PYthon library
 ==========================================

 .. mdinclude:: ../README.md